I recently got my PhD in mathematics from Cornell University. My PhD advisor was Reyer Sjamaar.

 Given a symplectic manifold with a locally free Hamiltonian action of a Lie group, the reduced spaces will in general fail to be manifolds, but will be differentiable stacks.
 With R. Sjamaar, we built a framework for Hamiltonian actions and symplectic reduction in a stacky setting (HS1).
 This led to the definition of toric symplectic stacks, and a classification theorem generalizing a celebrated result of Delzant (H1).

 - (HS1) Stacky Hamiltonian Actions and Symplectic Reduction, with R. Sjamaar and C. Zhu (2018).
-Accepted for publication at International Mathematics Research Notices.
+In International Mathematics Research Notices.

 - (ABHL2) Langlands duality and Poisson-Lie duality via cluster theory and tropicalization, with A. Alekseev, A. Berenstein, and Y. Li (2018).